DjangoGirls/tutorial/en/django_urls/README.md

 ## Your first Django URL!

 Time to create our first URL!
-We want 'http://127.0.0.1:8000/' to be the home page of our blog and to display a list of posts.
+We want 'http://127.0.0.1:8000/' to be the home page of our blog and to display a list of blog posts.

 We also want to keep the `mysite/urls.py` file clean, so we will import URLs from our `blog` application to the main `mysite/urls.py` file.